quicwg/base-drafts/draft-ietf-quic-transport.md

 stream and connection data limits (see {{flow-control}}).

 A stream transitions from this state to "closed" by completing transmission of all data.
-This includes sending all data carried in STREAM frames up including the terminal STREAM frame that contains a FIN flag.
+This includes sending all data carried in STREAM frames up to and including the terminal STREAM frame that contains a FIN flag.

-A stream becomes "closed" when the endpoint sends and receives acknowledgment of a RST_STREAM frame.
+A stream also becomes "closed" when the endpoint sends a RST_STREAM frame.

 ### closed {#state-closed}